josehu07/josehu07.github.io/_posts/2021-01-01-ssd-to-optane.md

 Intel proposes a new design of solid-state storage hardware called *3D XPoint* on 2015 and release it to market under the brand name *Optane* on 2017[^4].
 Through several years of development, this design yields the fastest SSDs available on market, and is often thought of as the next-generation state-of-the-art persistent storage hardware.

-This technology is a successful example of *phace-change memory* (PCM) hardware - one of the most promising directions towards building non-volatile RAM.
+This technology is a successful example of *phase-change memory* (PCM) hardware - one of the most promising directions towards building non-volatile RAM.
 As the name 3D XPoint describes, memory cells are put at cross points of a 3D grid.
 It truly makes persistent storage "3-dimensional".

 ![3DXPointDemo](/assets/img/3d-xpoint-diagram.jpg)